TaylorDelta/ILIAS-Downloader-KIT/README.md

-Python Web Automation Script
-This Python script automates tasks using Selenium WebDriver and Microsoft Edge.
-It also utilizes libraries such as tkinter, zipfile, and others to manage various tasks.
-Follow the steps below to set up, install dependencies, and run the script.

-Features
-Web Automation: Uses Selenium WebDriver with Microsoft Edge to automate web browsing.
-UI: Uses tkinter for creating a simple GUI (if included in the script).
-File Handling: Utilizes zipfile for managing compressed files.
-Regex & Time: Uses re for pattern matching and time for handling delays or waiting.
-Requirements
-Before running the script, ensure you have the following:

-Python 3.x: The script requires Python version 3.x.
-Libraries: The script uses several libraries, which need to be installed: selenium (for web automation) tkinter (for GUI, if applicable) zipfile, re, time, os (standard libraries in Python) Microsoft Edge WebDriver: To run Selenium with Microsoft Edge, you'll need the corresponding Edge WebDriver.
-Setup Instructions
-1. Install Python
-Ensure Python 3.x is installed on your system.
-You can download it from the official website:
-Python Download

-When installing Python, make sure to check the box "Add Python to PATH" during the installation process.

-2. Install Dependencies
-After installing Python, you need to install the required Python libraries.
-Open a terminal or Command Prompt and run the following commands:

-bash
-Code kopieren
-pip install selenium
-tkinter is usually included with Python by default, but if it is missing, you may need to install it manually:

-For Linux:
-bash
-Code kopieren
-sudo apt-get install python3-tk
-For Windows/macOS, tkinter should already be available.
-3. Download and Install Edge WebDriver
-To use Selenium with Microsoft Edge, you need to install the Edge WebDriver that matches the version of Microsoft Edge installed on your machine.

-Go to the Edge WebDriver Download Page.
-Download the version that corresponds to your Edge version.
-Extract the msedgedriver.exe file to a location on your computer.
-4. Add Edge WebDriver to System PATH
-To make it easier for Selenium to find the WebDriver, add the location of the msedgedriver.exe to your system's PATH:

-Open System Properties (Right-click This PC > Properties).
-Click Advanced system settings > Environment Variables.
-Under System variables, find the Path variable and click Edit.
-Add the folder where msedgedriver.exe is located to the PATH list.
-Click OK to save the changes.
-5. Running the Script
-Open a Command Prompt or terminal.
-Navigate to the directory where the script is located: bash
-Code kopieren
-cd C:\path\to\your\script
-Run the Python script:
-bash
-Code kopieren
-python your_script.py
-Troubleshooting
-ModuleNotFoundError: If you encounter an error like ModuleNotFoundError: No module named 'selenium', it means the required module is missing.
-Run pip install selenium to install it.

-WebDriver issues: If you see an error related to the WebDriver, ensure that the msedgedriver.exe is correctly installed and its location is added to the system's PATH.

-tkinter issues: If tkinter is not available, make sure you've installed it properly (for Linux, run sudo apt-get install python3-tk).

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to customize the sections, add more specific details about your script, or modify the instructions based on your project needs!
-Let me know if you need any more adjustments.
+# Web Scraper with Selenium and Tkinter

+This project is a Python-based web scraper that utilizes the `selenium` library for web automation, `tkinter` for a simple graphical user interface (GUI), and the Microsoft Edge WebDriver.
+The script is designed to automate web interactions, such as downloading files or extracting content, based on user input through a Tkinter interface.

+## Requirements

+Before running the script, ensure that you have the following:

+- Python 3.x
+- `selenium` library
+- `tkinter` library (typically bundled with Python)
+- Microsoft Edge WebDriver

+You can install the necessary Python libraries using the following pip command:

+`pip install selenium`

+Ensure that you have the correct version of the Microsoft Edge WebDriver installed, which matches the version of Microsoft Edge on your system.
+You can download it from the official Microsoft Edge WebDriver site.

+## How to Use

+1. Clone this repository to your local machine.

+2. Navigate to the project directory in your terminal.

+3. Run the `scraper.py` script.
+The script will launch a Tkinter window where you can input the necessary data, such as URLs and file paths.

+4. The script will use Selenium to interact with the webpage and perform actions like downloading files or scraping data.

+5. If the script involves downloading files (e.g., zip files), it will automatically extract the contents for further processing.

+## How It Works

+- **Selenium WebDriver**: The script uses Selenium to control a web browser (Microsoft Edge).
+It navigates to specific URLs, interacts with elements (like buttons or input fields), and downloads files as necessary.

+- **Tkinter GUI**: The Tkinter module provides a simple interface where users can input data required for the scraper to function, such as URLs, search keywords, or file paths.

+- **File Handling**: The script supports downloading and extracting files, especially zip files, and can process them for further usage.

+- **Automation**: The script waits for web elements to load before interacting with them and can be customized to handle different web pages, form submissions, or file downloads.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.